FOdeks/terraform-beginner-bootcamp-2023/journal/week0.md

 9. **Tiers:**  Terraform Cloud is available in both free and paid tiers, with the paid tiers offering additional features such as more extensive collaboration capabilities, access control, and other enterprise-level features.

-### Migrating Terraform State File from Local to Terraform Cloud
+### Migrating Terraform State File from Local Environment

 To migrate your `terraform.tfstate` from your local environment to Terraform Cloud, you need to configure remote state management using Terraform Cloud.